pokelocos/Grammar_With_ANTLR4_Unity/README.md

 * Grammars are composed of sets of rules.
 Each rule consists of a variable called **input** and a group of derivations called **outputs**.
 * This system is weighted, meaning each **output** has a weight that translates into its probability of being derived compared to others.

+**Caution**: The ANTLR library is case-sensitive.
+We recommend using all inputs and outputs in lowercase to avoid potential errors.

 ## Generating Sentences Based on the Grammar

 * Grammars can derive both specific words and complete sentences.
 You can do this by calling the methods **yourGrammar.ExpandSentence** or **yourGrammar.ExpandWord**.